GlennTatum/GoMTA/README.md

 <h3>🔑 Authentication</h3>

-Before using this library make sure to sign up a the MTA's developer portal and get an access token from [https://api.mta.info/#/landing](https://api.mta.info/#/landing)
+Before using this library make sure to sign up at the MTA's developer portal and get an access token from [https://api.mta.info/#/landing](https://api.mta.info/#/landing)

 <br>